 Landlord’s Duty to Find a New Tenant in Pennsylvania

-Pennsylvania laws don’t require a landlord to “mitigate damages.”
-That is, to make a reasonable effort to re-rent the unit after the tenant breaks the lease agreement.
-The only exception is if the lease requires a landlord to.
+Pennsylvania laws don’t require a landlord to “mitigate damages”, by having someone else pay rent.
+Landlords don’t have to make a reasonable effort to re-rent the unit after the tenant breaks the lease agreement.

 As a landlord, it’s important that you understand the legally justified reasons for breaking a lease agreement.
 You should also stay informed of landlord-tenant laws in the state, security deposit laws, the Fair Housing Act, and more.